raymondji/commitstack/README.md

 # git stack

-A minimal CLI that makes natively stacking branches more ergonomic.
+A minimal CLI that makes native stacked branches more ergonomic.
 Integrates with Gitlab and Github.

 Core usage:
 - `git checkout -b myfeature`: create branches how you normally would
 - `git stack branch`: list branches in the current stack, in order
 - `git stack push`: push branches in the current stack and open MRs/PRs
 - `git stack list`: list all stacks

-## Status

-I built `git stack` for personal use and have been using it productively for months.
-I rarely encounter issues, but with how many different ways there are to use Git, there's almost certainly a lot of bugs remaining.

 ## What is stacking?